snehalsuman/Valuefy-backend/README.md

 - Understands natural language financial queries.
 - Dynamically uses both MongoDB and MySQL through agent tools.
 - Supports structured reasoning using LangChain MCP agents.
+- Uses a Hugging Face model for all LLM tasks (no OpenRouter AI).

+## Frontend Integration

+- The frontend now features a minimal, professional navbar with text-only links (no logo, emojis, or profile section).
+- Backend endpoints support the navigation structure: Home, Transactions, Dashboard, and Ask Agent.

 ## Author